Human Rights Act 2019

-Act protects the freedom, equality and dignity of every person in Queensland.
-It protects the human rights of every person when they interact with the government, police, public hospitals, public schools and other organisations doing work for the Queensland Government.
-The Act puts people first by making sure the public sector thinks about human rights when they make decisions and deliver services.
+Human Rights Act 2019 (the Act) protects the freedom, equality and dignity of every person in Queensland.
+The Act respects, protects and promotes human rights, and also puts people first by making sure the public sector thinks about human rights when they make decisions and deliver services.

-We will create a stronger, fairer Queensland by respecting, protecting and promoting human rights in everything we do:
+We will contribute to a modern, fair and responsive Queensland by respecting, protecting and promoting human rights in everything we do:

 Respect—build a culture that respects, protects and promotes human rights in the Department of Education.